 L’Anse aux Meadows, a UNESCO World Heritage Site, is the only authenticated Norse settlement in North America.
-The archaeological remains found here in 1960 date to approximately 1,000 AD.
+The archaeological remains found here in 1960 date to approximately 1000 CE.
 Amazingly, the location was first established by a close reading of the Viking sagas.

-Today, a superb interpretive centre and several reconstructed Norse-style sod buildings make L’Anse aux Meadows a must-see for any visitor to Newfoundland and Labrador.
+Today, a superb interpretation centre and several reconstructed Norse-style sod buildings make L’Anse aux Meadows a must-see for any visitor to Newfoundland and Labrador.

 The interpretation centre at Red Bay is excellent.
 Here we find tools, personal items, and navigational instruments recovered from the wreck of the whaling ship San Juan.
 The ship was lost in a storm in 1565 and found centuries later submerged in the harbour.
 We'll visit nearby Saddle Island to learn the history of the whaling industry.

-Gros Morne’s Tablelands, a 600 metre plateau, form one of the world’s best examples of exposed mantle.
+Gros Morne National Park's Tablelands, a six-hundred-metre plateau, form one of the world’s best examples of exposed mantle.
 Normally found below the Earth’s crust, the mineral-rich rocks support very little life, making the Tablelands an eerie landscape.

 We will offer various walking and hiking options here.
 Views of Bonne Bay are spectacular.
 Gros Morne’s interpretation centre is excellent and the town of Woody Point is a delight to explore.

 The First Nations community of Miawpukek became a permanent settlement sometime around 1822.
-Before then, it was one of many semi-permanent camping sites used by the Mi'kmaw people—who had traditionally travelled nomadically throughout the east coast.
+Before then, it was one of many semi-permanent camping sites used by the Mi'kmaw people—who had traditionally travelled nomadically throughout the east coast of Canada.

 Since its establishment as a reserve in 1987, Miawpukek has successfully bridged traditional knowledge and contemporary practice.
 We will receive a formal welcome from local leaders and have a chance to explore this special community.